 - A paid day off within a month of the public holiday

-Full-time workers have immediate entitlement to benefit for public holidays regardless of how long they have worked for that employer.
+Full-time workers have immediate entitlement to these benefits for public holidays, regardless of how long they have worked for that employer.

-Part-time workers get one-fifth of their normal pay for the week as compensation for the holiday. ( If your pay varies – then they should use an average of your day’s pay or the fifth of your weekly pay over the last 13 weeks before the public holiday.)
+If weekly pay varies – then the employer should use an average of the weekly pay over the last 13 weeks prior to the public holiday and divide it by five.

-In this case the person should receive one-fifth of their normal weekly pay for each of the three public holidays, Christmas Day, St Stephen’s Day and New Year’s Day.
-So they should get the additional pay or the equivalent amount of time off.
-Your employer can decide which option to give you.
+receive one-fifth of their normal weekly pay for the public holiday OR they shouldget the equivalent amount of time off.
+The employer can decide which option to give you.